-- Rheology of biomaterials
+- Rheology of biomaterials (nanocrystalline cellulose)

 Non-Newtonian fluid mechanics is often distinguished from its Newtonian counterpart by the additional requirement that first a constitutive equation be specified as part of the problem statement and secondly a suitable wall boundary condition other than the no-slip be imposed as a necessary ingredient.
 It is also accepted that diverse fluids and diverse wall materials lead to diverse interfacial behaviors.
 Therefore, the main thrust of this part of the research program is both a theoretical and an experimental study of diverse polymer-wall interfaces.
-The development of proper relationships that describe the behavior of such interfaces under flow conditions are necessary in order to gain a better understanding of phenomena such as sharkskin, gross melt fracture and stick-slip.
-The identification of processing aids that can eliminate such phenomena is a key element in our studies.
+The development of relationships that describe the behavior of such interfaces under flow conditions are necessary in order to gain a better understanding of phenomena such as sharkskin, gross melt fracture and stick-slip.
+The identification of processing aids that can eliminate such phenomena is a key element in these studies.

 The rheology and processing of polymer blends are also of particular interest to the research program of Professor Hatzikiriakos.
 During the processing of polymer blends, there is a variety of phenomena that may take place.
 At increasing shear/extensional rates, the polymer blends may phase-separate (shear induced de-mixing) and then at higher rates may mix again (shear induced mixing) or vice versa.
-These effects are dramatic as the homogeneous region in their (polymer blends) phase diagram may be shifted or enlarged by 20 K under flow conditions.
+These effects are dramatic as the homogeneous region in their (polymer blends) phase diagram may be shifted or enlarged by several degrees under flow conditions.
 This part of the research program focuses on the rheological and thermodynamic behavior of polymer blends under flow (shear/extensional) conditions.
 The phase behavior of model as well of industrial importance polymer blends is studied both experimentally and theoretically.
 The results from these fundamental studies are used in order to gain a better understanding on the resulting morphology during processing and its effects on the mechanical properties of final products.